-NightView.p is responsible for controlling the user processes by some combination of the /proc file system and the debug agent.
-See "Debugger Mechanisms" on page 3-17.
+NightView.p is responsible for controlling the user processes by some combination of the /proc file system on PowerMAX OS, /proc and the ptrace system service on Linux, and the debug agent.
+See "Debugger Mechanisms" on page 3-18.

 If the debug agent is used, it communicates with NightView.p via a shared memory region.
 There is one of these shared memory regions for each process using a debug agent.
-See "Debug Agent" on page 3-17.
+See "Debug Agent" on page 3-19.